BSantos04/SMS-Spam-Detection/README.md

 #### Requirements

 - Place the dataset in the 'datasets' folder.
-- The datset must be in CSV format.
+- The dataset must be in CSV format.
-- Provide '--label' nad '--text' flags to specify the column names for labels and SMS text.
+- Provide '--label' and '--text' flags to specify the column names for labels and SMS text.

 #### Example
 ```